-Nathaniel Jarvis Wyatt was born in Cambridge, Massachusetts on January 29, 1802.
-He first began working as an ice harvester, during which time, he invented a number of tools that increased productivity.
+Nathaniel Jarvis Wyatt was born in Cambridge, Massachusetts, on January 29, 1802.
+He first began working as an ice harvester, during which time he invented several tools that increased productivity.
 He married Elizabeth Jarvis Stone on January 29, 1824.
-A few years later, another Massachusetts man began to tout the benefits of Oregon country and Wyeth was convinced that he could become wealthy in the Oregon fur industry.
+A few years later, another Massachusetts man began to tout the benefits of Oregon country, and Wyeth was convinced that he could become wealthy in the Oregon fur industry.
 In 1831, Hall Kelley sought to undertake an expedition to the west with Nathaniel Wyeth, assembling a party of several hundred men.

 However, when numerous delays forced the abandonment of the plan, Wyeth went west without Kelley.
 He and several other men boarded a ship in March of 1832, bound for Brownsville, Texas.
-From there, they made their way to Missouri and proceeded along what would later become known as the Oregon Trail.
+They then made their way to Missouri and proceeded along what would later become known as the Oregon Trail.
 In the summer, they made their way to the mountain man rendezvous, where Wyeth got caught up in the Battle of Pierre’s Hole, Idaho.
-The party arrived at Fort Vancouver, Washington in October.
+The party arrived at Fort Vancouver, Washington, in October.

 Although his expeditions westward failed, his business dealings in Massachusetts did very well.
 Though he never returned to the west, he continued to support the occupation of Oregon by American settlers.
 He died on August 31, 1856.

 © Kathy Alexander/Legends of America, updated November 2022.